300 pp, $5.95. Order Now!

 Critical Essays In

-Jill Kriegel earned her PhD in Comparative Studies from Florida Atlantic University.
+Jill Kriegel earned her Ph.D. in Comparative Studies from Florida Atlantic University.
 With emphases in nineteenth-century British literature and ancient Greek and early Christian philosophy, her dissertation explores Augustinian echoes in the novels of Charles Dickens.
 She has published articles in the Saint Austin Review (StAR) and Logos: A Journal of Catholic Thought and Culture.
-In addition, she is editor of the Ignatius Critical Edition of Great Expectations and the forthcoming edition of Jane Eyre.
+In addition, she is editor of Ignatius Critical Edition volumes.
 Jill teaches English at St. Joseph's Catholic School in Greenville, South Carolina.

 Jonathan Marks is associate professor of politics at Ursinus College.
 He is the author of Perfection and Disharmony in the Thought of Jean-Jacques Rousseau (Cambridge and New York: Cambridge University Press, 2005).

-Dr. Rebecca Munro, PhD Baylor University, teaches English at Belmont Abbey College, specializing in Shakespeare, the British Renaissance, and Medieval literature.
-Her essays on Romeo and Juliet and Othello are included in the Ignatius Critical Editions of the plays.
+Rebecca Munro received her Ph.D. in English at Baylor University in 2003.
+She currently teaches English at Belmont Abbey College in North Carolina, specializing in Shakespeare and the English Renaissance.
 She has contributed several book reviews to Boston College's Religion and the Arts, served as juror for the Lilly Fellows annual book award, and presented papers on Shakespeare, Renaissance, and Medieval literature.
 At Belmont Abbey College, she is at the center of vibrant creative activity as advisor for the prize-winning student-edited literary journal Agora as well as for the school's creative writing club WIT, Writers in Training.
 Activities that spring from both include four yearly on-campus celebrations of literary art and music, which she hosts with her editors.

 Stephen Zelnick, PhD, teaches British literature at Temple University and has written on William Shakespeare, Daniel Defoe, Herman Melville, Joseph Conrad, and F. Scott Fitzgerald, as well as on curriculum design.
 He is cofounder of the Association for Core Texts and Courses, has directed Temple's Intellectual Heritage Program, and has served as vice provost for undergraduate studies.
 He also consults on international curriculum projects.